- Distance: 20 miles; 32 km

 Keep following the path and cross the green bridge.
 Walk past the house and garage – it feels like you are walking into someones back garden, but it is a public footpath.

 The route quickly returns to grass and rocks.
 Head through the gates.
 You will see a signpost for Mam Tor and Lose Hill.
 The steep incline starts here.

 Turn right after crossing the small wooden path and crossing the stile.

 Go through the metal gate.
 Turn left through the wooden gate leading to the gravelled path.

-Keep following the route uphill and cross over the stile.
-The route is easy to follow as you can see Lose Hill in the background.
-It is quite steep at this section and can be tiring reaching the top of Lose Hill.
+Keep following the uphill route and cross over the stile.
+The route is easy to follow with Lose Hill in the background.
+It is quite steep at this section and can be tiring.

 Lose Hill to Mam Tor

 The path between between Lose Hill and Mam Tor is one of the best sections of the Edale Skyline Challenge.
 The skyline route is clear to follow with amazing views.

 Keep following the route to Hollins Cross.
 Hollins Cross is the lowest point between Lose Hill and Mam Tor and was named after an actual cross that disappeared in 1905.
 Today, it is identified with a pillar memorial to Tom Hyett, a member of the Long Eaton and District Rambling Group.